SanaDevkota/90-days-of-devops/day2/linux.md

 - x: execute permission allows the owner of the file or directory to execute it as a program or script.

 in here **"+"** "+rwx" is used to add read, write and execute permissions ,or **"-"** "-rwx" to remove these permissinos

+# Basic Symbols in LInux
+- The dot (.) , dot-dot (..) , forward slash (/), and tilde (~), all have special functionality in the Linux filesystem
+- The dot (.) represents the current directory in the filesystem.
+- The dot-dot (..) represents one level above the current directory.
+- The forward slash (/) represents the "root" of the filesystem.
+(Every directory/file in the Linux filesystem is nested under the root / directory.)
+- The tilde (~) represents the home directory of the currently logged in user.
+- The dash (-) navigates back to the previous working directory, similar to how you can navigate to your user home directory with ~.